Tarabya of Pegu: War with Pagan

 Initially, Tarabya saw no reason to acknowledge the new king at Pagan.
 Kyawswa had no real army, and the real power increasingly belonged to the three generals, who defeated the Mongol invasion into Central Burma in 1287.
 Tarabya was more concerned about the local rival next door: Wareru, who then controlled the Martaban province (present-day Mon State and southern Kayin State), and had the backing of the Tai-state of Sukhothai to the east.
 Nonetheless, c.
 1293, he and Wareru entered into an alliance as a precaution against a Pagan invasion.
 In marriages of state, Tarabya married Wareru's daughter May Hnin Theindya while Wareru married Tarabya's daughter Shin Saw Hla.

 The alliance was timely.
 Pagan's hand was forced in 1293 when Wareru received royal recognition and the gift of a white elephant from King Ram Khamhaeng of Sukhothai.
 In the dry season of 1295–1296 (also reported as 1293–1294), a sizable Pagan army led by Yazathingyan invaded to retake the entire southern coast.
 The army captured Dala and laid siege to Pegu.
 The city was starving when Wareru's troops from Martaban arrived and broke the siege.
 The combined Martaban–Pegu forces went on to dislodge the Pagan army from Dala, and drive the invaders out of the Irrawaddy delta.

 The victory proved decisive.
 Neither Pagan nor its successor states would attempt a large scale invasion of the south for about another 90 years (until 1385).

 Showdown with Wareru

+Elephant battle between Wareru and Tarabya of Pegu.
+Laik-Gi hurt Tarabya's elephant by his lance.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon.
+1946 printed edition.

 With Pagan out of the picture, the rivalry between Tarabya and Wareru came back to the fore.
 The immediate point of contention was the control of the newly won Irrawaddy delta.
 It is unclear how they decided to rule the delta but the uneasy alliance lasted until late 1296, (The alliance overall lasted at least three years during which Tarabya and Wareru's daughter had two children.)
 The relationship deteriorated to the point of war.
 The two sides met at the border, and the two lords agreed to fight in single combat on their war elephants.
 Wareru defeated Tarabya in combat but spared Tarabya's life at the intercession of the monks.
 Wareru also appointed Laik-Gi, one of his ministers, governor of Pegu.